 RELINQUISHMENT OF ASSIGNMENT.

 A person holding an assignment may relinquish it to the Tribe at any time by signing a written statement to that effect and filing it with the Housing Department.
 By signing the written statement, a person relinquishes all his or her rights and interest in the assignment and any improvements thereon as of the date specified in the statement or, if no date is specified in the statement, thirty (30) days after the statement is received by the appropriate department.
 Individuals relinquishing an assignment shall be eligible for future assignments.
+Relinquishment of an assignment shall in no way be considered a relinquishment of a person’s membership in the Tribe.

 If an Assignment Designation Form is on file, the reassignment of said land may be made to such designated person upon the Assignee’s relinquishment; provided that the person designated is eligible to receive an assignment in accordance with Section 7(a).
 The Tribal Council may also reassign the parcel or revoke the assignment at its sole discretion.
 Any questions regarding the validity of the Assignment Designation Form shall be determined by the Tribal Court.
 Upon an Assignee’s relinquishment of their assignment, the Tribe shall provide notice of the opportunity to apply for reassignment to the primary designee.
 The primary designee shall apply for the assignment within thirty (30) days of the notice.
 If the primary designee does not apply for the assignment, or is ineligible, the secondary designee shall be provided the opportunity to apply for the assignment within thirty (30) days of notice of the opportunity to apply.
 If the primary and secondary designees do not apply for the assignment or are ineligible, the assignment shall revert back to the Tribe.